scriptrdotio/libraries/clients/nodejs/README.md

 ```
 var dto3 = {
 	api: "someScript",
-	params: { // the JSON object that is send along the request body
+	params: { // the JSON object that is sent along the request body
 		p: {
 			p1: "abc",
 			p2: 123